Special Issue: Journal of Marketing

-A wide array of actors and institutions are involved, including consumers, healthcare providers (e.g., general practitioners and specialists, nurse practitioners hospitals, clinics), local, state, federal, and international government agencies, health insurance providers, healthcare education providers (e.g., universities), practitioner associations such as the AMA, medical researchers, legal professionals, pharmaceutical companies, and providers of medical technologies.
+A wide array of actors and institutions are involved, including consumers, health care providers (e.g., general practitioners and specialists, nurse practitioners hospitals, clinics); local, state, federal, and international government agencies; health insurance providers; health care education providers (e.g., universities); and practitioner associations such as the American Medical Association, medical researchers, legal professionals, pharmaceutical companies, and providers of medical technologies.

-Examples of topics that might appear in the Special Issue are as follows (non-exhaustive):
+Additional examples of topics that might appear in the Special Issue are as follows (nonexhaustive):

 - Access and distribution perspectives.
-Which healthcare factors determine a patient’s access and usage of healthcare services?
-What are the tradeoffs in different healthcare delivery channels (e.g., hospitals, urgent care, and telemedicine)?
+Which health care factors determine a patient’s access and usage of health care services?
+What are the trade-offs in different health care delivery channels (e.g., hospitals, urgent care, telemedicine)?
 What is the role of marketing in increasing “at home” health care or other, more efficient distribution systems?
 How does access to healthcare influence health?

-- Consumer decisions: (1) How can we better understand the evolving role of the customer throughout the healthcare journey?
-How can marketing influence healthcare to improve consumer decisions and compliance?
+- Consumer decisions: (1) How can we better understand the evolving role of the customer throughout the health care journey?
+How can marketing influence health care to improve consumer decisions and compliance?
 What are the predictors of consumer self-disclosure of important medical information?
-(2) How do consumers and professionals co-create value in healthcare services?
-(3) What is the role of the family in consumer healthcare decision making?
-How do consumers make healthcare decisions for their dependents (e.g., children, elderly parents), including advanced directives for end-of-life decisions and aging consumers’ healthcare (e.g., hospital-in-the-home)?
+(2) How do consumers and professionals co-create value in health care services?
+(3) What is the role of the family in consumer health care decision making?
+How do consumers make health care decisions for their dependents (e.g., children, elderly parents), including advanced directives for end-of-life decisions and aging consumers’ health care (e.g., hospital-in-the-home)?
 (4) What are the roles of customer communities in improving public health?
-What are the consequences when consumer communities advocate for actions that are counter to public health (e.g., anti-vaccination, anti-masks, and anti-social distancing) and what can be done?
-(5) How do consumers decide on healthcare insurance and how do they use or misuse policies?
-How do consumer decisions change for different groups (e.g., age, rural, non-documented, or uninsured)?
+What are the consequences when consumer communities advocate for actions that are counter to public health (e.g., anti-vaccination, anti-masks, anti-social distancing) and what can be done?
+(5) How do consumers decide on health care insurance and how do they use or misuse policies?
+How do consumer decisions change for different groups (e.g., age, rural, nondocumented, uninsured)?

-- Policy, regulatory, and societal topics: (1) Why does healthcare cost so much, especially in the US?
+- Policy, regulatory, and societal topics: (1) Why does health care cost so much, especially in the United States?
 At 19% of GDP, what can marketing do to help convert the $3.6T spent into more effective and efficient care?
-Are marketing expenditures contributing to more expensive healthcare in privatized health systems (e.g., US) compared to public systems (e.g., UK, Sweden) or hybrid systems (e.g., Australia, The Netherlands)?
+Are marketing expenditures contributing to more expensive health care in privatized health systems (e.g., the United States) compared with public systems (e.g., UK, Sweden) or hybrid systems (e.g., Australia, The Netherlands)?
 Are consumers better or worse off in countries where drug advertising is allowed versus countries where it is not allowed?
 (2) What is the impact of health quality information disclosures related to doctors and hospitals on consumer choice and competition?
-What is the role of measuring and sharing healthcare metrics such as infection rates, patient satisfaction, and quality of care on different constituents’ behaviors?
-(3) What is optimal approach to patient privacy?
-How should healthcare firms respond to policy initiatives to protect consumer data?
-How can marketing help navigate the tradeoffs between patient privacy (e.g., HIPAA) and other outcomes?
-(4) How do regulations and insurance restrictions influence the use of alternative and non-traditional medical practices and what are the medical outcomes?
-How do international and inter-state differences in healthcare regulation shape healthcare marketing activities and outcomes?
-(5) What is the impact of new direct-to-consumer healthcare laws?
+What is the role of measuring and sharing health care metrics such as infection rates, patient satisfaction, and quality of care on different constituents’ behaviors?
+(3) What is the optimal approach to patient privacy?
+How should health care firms respond to policy initiatives to protect consumer data?
+How can marketing help navigate the trade-offs between patient privacy (e.g., HIPAA) and other outcomes?
+(4) How do regulations and insurance restrictions influence the use of alternative and nontraditional medical practices and what are the medical outcomes?
+How do international and interstate differences in health care regulation shape health care marketing activities and outcomes?
+(5) What is the impact of new direct-to-consumer health care laws?

-- Other health topics: (1) What is the role of marketing in managing the Covid-19 and other health crises?
-(2) What healthcare challenges and solutions are unique to emerging markets?
+- Other health topics: (1) What is the role of marketing in managing the COVID-19 pandemic and other health crises?
+(2) What health care challenges and solutions are unique to emerging markets?
 How can marketing contribute to their resolution or their scaling?

 Types of Papers

 All papers submitted to the Special Issue will go through the regular JM review process, utilizing the existing editorial structure, including the four current Editors.
 However, specialized ad hoc AEs and reviewers may be added to papers on a case-by-case basis as needed.
-When submitting a paper to the Special Issue, type “Marketing in the Healthcare Sector” in the field requesting this information.
-Submissions must be made between July 1, 2021 and November 1, 2021.
+When submitting a paper to the Special Issue, type “Marketing in the Health Care Sector” in the field requesting this information.
+Submissions must be made between July 1, 2021 and November 17, 2021.